-If there is an order with status Open on your BDSC account, new stocks ordered on the account are automatically added to the open order.
-Once an order's status changes to Processing, additional stocks cannot be added.
+If there is an order with status "OPEN" on your BDSC account, new stocks ordered on the account are automatically added to the OPEN order.
+Once an order's status is no longer OPEN, additional stocks cannot be added.
 If an order is not yet scheduled for shipment, you can cancel it and place a new order for all of the stocks you need.

 Risk of Loss.
 Although the great majority of stocks survive shipment, we cannot guarantee that your stocks will arrive alive.
 We share the risk of shipment loss with you by replacing any stock that dies in transit once without charging a stock or handling fee, and we pay reshipment postage if $5 or less.
 If you use courier service, or postage costs exceed $5, you pay the courier or postage charges for the reshipment.
 If the replacement shipment also dies in transit our normal charges will apply to additional orders for the lost stock or stocks.

 Post vs. Courier.
 Stocks can be shipped through the U.S. Postal Service or one of several courier services, depending on your location (see Shipping Methods on the Accounts & Users page).
 Courier shipment is necessary to move stocks through Customs in some countries, and may improve the odds of stock survival in hot or cold weather.
 Postal Service shipping is the least expensive per shipment, but courier service may be more cost-effective in the long run for your particular circumstances.